EmilyMCjava/LWmacro/readme.md

 3. Open terminal then paste in: pip install -r requirements.txt

-4. then open the shortcut: LWmacro (which open the gui.py in applications folder)
+4. then open the ~~shortcut: LWmacro (which open the gui.py in applications folder)~~ application folder then press on gui.py, you can make a shortcut for this
 -----------------------------------

 For feedback/requests for new features you can contact me on: